How the Honda IMA system works

 Slim and compact, the motor of the Honda IMA System is no larger than the flywheel of a conventional engine.

 In a conventional car there is a flywheel between the engine and the transmission, serving to smooth out fluctuations in engine torque for smooth engine operation.
 The electric motor in the Honda Hybrid System is slim and compact enough to fit into the space usually taken up by the flywheel (the rotor in the electric motor serves as the flywheel.)
 This is why the Honda IMA System fits in to existing vehicles as is.

 For a demonstration of IMA operation, try the simulator below.

-For information on the IMA battery warranty, click here.
+For information on the 8 Year Hybrid Battery Warranty, click here.